 Some natural remedies for yeast infection are as effective as conventional antifungal drugs.
 If you prefer to use 100% natural treatments, there are a few products with fantastic reviews, that you can easily buy online.

 One of my favorite products is BoriCap.
-If you order before 2 pm, they guarantee next day shipment so you can start your treatment as soon as possible.
+If you order before 2 pm, they guarantee next day shipping so you can start your treatment as soon as possible.
 It contains only medical grade boric acid and gelatin capsules, without any unnecessary colorants or preservatives.

 The treatment usually lasts for 14 days.
 You should insert one suppository in the morning and one before bedtime for 14 consecutive nights.
-After you finish your treatment, you can use one suppository a week for up to 6 months to prevent yeast infection from recurring.
+After you finish your treatment, you can use one suppository a week for up to 6 months to prevent a yeast infection from recurring.

 The fact that it rarely gives any side effects, makes it a safe and affordable alternative to conventional antifungal drugs.

 Tea Tree and Coconut Oil Suppositories

 Femallay suppositories contain tea tree oil and coconut oil.
 Both of these natural ingredients have got an excellent record of killing Candida cells and they’ve been successfully used to treat vaginal yeast infections in different scientific studies.
 Other ingredients are Illipe butter and carnuba wax, making the suppositories 100% natural and safe.

 One box contains seven suppositories that you’re supposed to insert in your vagina for 7 consecutive nights before going to bed.
 You can also use it once a week to prevent vaginal yeast infections from recurring.